How to make sure the C-suite knows your IT department is cool

 Know your leaders' goals and speak to that

 Each of these suggestions finishes with a “What this means to you is…” statement.
-Effective IT executives are masters at making the connection between what the technical staff do and how that contributed to the company’s performance.
+Effective IT executives are experts at making the connection between what the technical staff do and how that contributed to the company’s performance.
 A business leader does not care that a developer worked extra hard on building those CloudFormation templates.

 However, the C-suite does recognize that the new customer self-service portal was launched two months early and that it increased customer satisfaction.